Revolution 9: Personnel

-In addition, McCartney and Starr performed on the extended "Revolution" coda, elements of which were used intermittently in "Revolution 9".
+Additionally, Paul McCartney and Ringo Starr performed on the extended "Revolution" coda, elements of which were used intermittently in "Revolution 9".

 Cover versions

 Kurt Hoffman's Band of Weeds performs "Revolution #9" on the 1992 album Live at the Knitting Factory: Downtown Does the Beatles (Knitting Factory Records).
 The jam band Phish performed "Revolution 9" (along with almost all of the songs from The Beatles) at their Halloween 1994 concert that was released in 2002 as Live Phish Volume 13.
 (Band member Jon Fishman streaked across the stage after the line "if you become naked".)
 Australian dance rock band Def FX recorded a version for their 1996 album Majick.
 Little Fyodor recorded a cover in 1987 and released it as a CD single in 2000.
-The Shazam recorded a cover version of Revolution #9 which appears as the final track on their mini-album "Rev9" released in 2000.
-In 2008, the contemporary classical chamber ensemble Alarm Will Sound transcribed an orchestral re-creation of "Revolution 9" which they performed on tour.
+The Shazam recorded a cover version of "Revolution #9" which appears as the final track on their mini-album Rev9, released in 2000.
+Brazilian musician Rogério Skylab recorded a cover of the song in 2008 for a collaborative tribute album commemorating the 40th anniversary of the release of the White Album.

+In 2008, the contemporary classical chamber ensemble Alarm Will Sound transcribed an orchestral re-creation of "Revolution 9" which they performed on tour and recorded on their 2016 album Alarm Will Sound Presents Modernists.
 Also in 2008, the contemporary jazz trio The Neil Cowley Trio recorded both "Revolution 9" and "Revolution" for the magazine Mojo.
 "Revolution 9" has also inspired songs by punk group United Nations ("Resolution 9") and rock band Marilyn Manson ("Revelation #9").
 It also inspired White Zombie's "Real Solution #9", which contains samples of a Prime Time Live interview that Diane Sawyer conducted with Manson Family member Patricia Krenwinkel.
-In the sample used Krenwinkel is heard saying: "Yeah, I remember her saying, I'm already dead."
+In the sample used Krenwinkel is heard saying: "Yeah, I remember her saying, 'I'm already dead'."
 Skinny Puppy references a reversed melodic fragment from "Revolution #9" on their song "Love in Vein" from their album Last Rights.
+Mexican rock band Botellita de Jerez did a redemption to this theme with the track "Devolución, no hay", included in their second album called La venganza del hijo del guacarrock.
+Instead of the voice saying "Number nine", they recorded a voice saying "No'mbre, no hay" (translated as "No, man, there isn't").